APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

 Reflecting on our findings, there is no single solution that uniquely addresses the features and concerns that meet our users’ needs.
-Our design was built on location and situational intelligence, whereas existing designs were centered around the card rewards themselves.
+My design was built on location and situational intelligence, whereas existing designs were centered around the card rewards themselves.

-Finally, we devised our design goal:
+Finally, I devised the design goal:

 Create an app that enables users to more easily use their best available dining cashback offers during checkout, and allow credit card users to search for rewards based on location.